p-ahuja/operation_holdings_scraping/README.md

 ### Other files are either (1) unspecific to the website or (2) not imported in the main file, loop.py, so unused

+### Requirements
-### Requirements: refer to requirements.txt for necessary python libraries/installments; refer to the import statements in loop.py to understand while files are unused
+Refer to requirements.txt for necessary python libraries/installments; refer to the import statements in loop.py to understand while files are unused

 ### Before you run:
 1. Create a directory called log_files and, inside it, a file called log_number.txt where the first line says 1; each time the code runs, a new log file will be created in log_files and the number in log_number.txt will be incremented